KentJames/Statistics-Cookbook/README.md

 ## Nix

 This should run in a jupyter notebook with the standard python kernel, as well as the R kernel.
-I want to add the haskell kernel, but the cannibalised .nix I used unfortunately fails to build the haskell kernel.
+I want to add the haskell kernel, but the cannibalised .nix I used unfortunately fails to build the haskell kernel due to an issue with the ihaskell build in the nixpkgs tree.
+This should be resolved soon.

 To run with all kernels(R and python for now):